Kaaval (2021 film): Release

+Home media

+Asianet and Netflix acquired the satellite and digital rights of the film.
+The film was released on 27 December 2021 on Netflix.

 Reception

-Deepa Soman of The Times of India rated the film 2.5/5 and wrote "It’s great to watch Suresh Gopi’s towering presence and action sequences on screen, for he delivers them with sincerity.
+Deepa Soman of The Times of India rated the film 3/5 and wrote "It's great to watch Suresh Gopi’s towering presence and action sequences on screen, for he delivers them with sincerity.
 Ranjin Raj has yet again offered some quality melody through this film and the song ‘Ennomal’ is sure to top music charts too for a while.
 The film's story or its presentation, however, aren't fetching enough to keep one genuinely invested in its proceedings.
 Its pace is quite sleep-inducing and even predictable in places, in the first-half.
 Though there is an investigative episode in the story towards the end, its late arrival doesn't help trigger a sense of engagement, at that point".